 Please note: duathlon is quite different thing from the aquabike.
 That tri race is only swimming and biking, no running.

 - Super Sprint: 2.5k run, 10k bike, 2.5k run

 - Sprint: 5k run, 20k bike, 5k run

 - Standard: 10k run, 40k bike, 5k run

 - Long: 10k run, 150k bike, 30k run

-Just like triathlon distances, the variety of duathlon distances make it a great race for both beginners and more advanced athletes.
+Just like triathlon distances, the variety of duathlon distances make it a great race for beginners, advanced athletes, and anyone in between.